Optical Approach to Gravitational Redshift: Gravitational Redshift

 for the relative change of velocity in the medium which light experiences during propagation along the path.
 The velocity of light at the point of observation thereby becomes

 as compared with its velocity $c$ at the moment of emission.
 By Doppler's principle, it can be written in terms of frequency as

-Optical approach to the redshift effect sheds additional light on its relation to property of the medium of propagation.
-According to optical approach, the redshift effect is a result of the velocity of light as affected by pressure gradient including gravitational potential in the medium of propagation.
-From the point of view of electromagnetic waves, light wave in (6) can be thought of as a wave in a medium with an index of refraction given by $c'(r)=c/n(r)$.
+The optical approach sheds additional light on its relation to property of the medium of propagation.
+The speed of light in (5) can be thought of as a speed in a medium with an index of refraction given by $c'(r)=c/n(r)$.
 Thus

-This consideration illustrates how the present picture of redshift offers a natural connection with the framework of optics.
+This illustrates how the gravitational redshift can be understood in terms of a refractive index of the medium of propagation.
 It has a consequence which is of fundamental importance for describing the deflection of light and the radar echo delay from the point of view of optics.
 To reconcile optics and general relativity, however, a vacuum must be understood to exclude even a gravitational potential.

-Terrestrial measurements are usually made with respect to a coordinate system fixed in the Earth, which rotates uniformly with a constant angular velocity $\omega$ relative to the inertial system.
-To an observer in the rotating system, it therefore appears as if the medium is moving under the influence of an effective acceleration of gravity$^{(4)}$

-The apparent gravitational force acting on the medium is the sum of the actual gravitational force, the Coriolis force and the centrifugal force.
-After this consideration, we must replace $\phi$ by an effective potential $\phi_e$ with ${\bf g}_e$ in a rotating system.